kamamile-tea/hello-puppy/README.md

 # What it does
 You can wake the puppy by pressing the touch sensor on the back.
-When the puppy is awake, you can present the different colors from the bone (green color is not implemented yet) and the puppy reacts differenty.
+When the puppy is awake, you can present the different colors from the bone (green color is not implemented yet) and the puppy reacts differenlty.
 After 10s idle time, the puppy sits down and starts to sleep.

+**Note**: The most difficult part is the stand up procedure.
+Since I've build the robot using the rechargeable battery pack, its head is very heavy and so the puppy easily falls on his face.
+You might need to tweak the `standUp()` method when you are using batteries (see `Legs` class).

 # License
 General Public License 3, see `LICENSE.txt`.